datawiser/qual2db/README.md

 # qual2db
 A python package that pulls survey data from [Qualtrics](http://www.qualtrics.com/) and transforms it in to a multi-table relational database (Surveys, Blocks, Questions, Choices, Answers, Respondents, Responses).
-Originally designed to replicate the useful data structure provided by the Inquisite survey system.

 ### Example